AmasaDelano/dungeon-land/markdown/06_07_Thief.md

 ---

-In order to use this move it’s really got to be your most valuable possession.
-It’s the honest value you place on it that draws others, no lies.
+In order to use this move it's really got to be your most valuable possession.
+It's the honest value you place on it that draws others, no lies.

 ### Shoot First

-You’re never caught by surprise.
+You're never caught by surprise.
 When an enemy would get the drop on you, you get to act first instead.

 ### Poison Master

-After you’ve used a poison once it’s no longer dangerous for you to use.
+After you've used a poison once it's no longer dangerous for you to use.

 ### Envenom

 You can apply even complex poisons with a pinprick.
-When you apply a poison that’s not dangerous for you to use to your weapon it’s touch instead of applied.
+When you apply a poison that's not dangerous for you to use to your weapon it's touch instead of applied.

 ### Brewer

-When you have time to gather materials and a safe place to brew you can create three doses of any one poison you’ve used before.
+When you have time to gather materials and a safe place to brew you can create three doses of any one poison you've used before.

 ### Underdog

-When you’re outnumbered, you have +1 armor.
+When you're outnumbered, you have +1 armor.

 ### Connections

-When you put out word to the criminal underbelly about something you want or need, roll+CHA. ✴On a 10+, someone has it, just for you. ✴On a 7–9, you’ll have to settle for something close or it comes with strings attached, your call.
+When you put out word to the criminal underbelly about something you want or need, roll+CHA. ✴On a 10+, someone has it, just for you. ✴On a 7–9, you'll have to settle for something close or it comes with strings attached, your call.

 **When you gain a level from 6–10, choose from these moves or the level 2–5 moves.**